SunmilikeSueMe/capstone/README.md

 # Data Understanding

-The data used for this analysis was provided by Flatiron School.
+The data used for this analysis came from Box Office, IMDB, Rotten Tomatoes, Movie DB, and Numbers.
 Each datatset contains thousands of information describing different kind of details about movies that have been released in the past few years.
 Some of the descriptors include, ratings, genres, budget, movie title, directors, movie revenue amongst others.

 Consult the Dataset folder in this repo to view the data.

-**Note: Large datatsets will be in the .gitignore file
+Note: Large datatsets will be in the .gitignore file

 # Data Analysis

-**WIP

 To answer the business questions, we begin with data exploration to analyze the data we have.
 The quality of any dataset is the quality of the analysis and conclusion that can be drawn from such data, at such we started our exploration phase with data cleaning.
 Upon cleaning the data, we progressed to inserting additional tables to some numeric data.
 For example, deducing the profits made from production budget and production gross.
 This allowed us to see hidden features in our data.
 For data maximization, we also join two tables in a database to  get a more robust data.